niklasramo/mezr/README.md

 ### getContainingBlock()

-Returns the element's [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block#identifying_the_containing_block).
-In case the containing block could not be computed `null` will be returned.
+Returns the element's [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block#identifying_the_containing_block), meaning the ancestor element which the target element's percentage-based width, height, left, right, top, bottom, padding and margin properties are relative to.
+In case the containing block can not be computed `null` will be returned (e.g. in some cases we can't query all the information needed from elements with display:none).

 This method is not something you need too often, but when you do you'll be happy that you stumbled upon this library.
-It's _very_ tricky to compute the containing block correctly while taking browser differences into account.
+It's very tricky to compute the containing block correctly while taking browser differences into account.
 This method does all the heavy lifting for you.

 **Syntax**